rogalski/pygda-pylint-talk/SLIDES.md

    * If first argument is an `Attribute` access, where accessed member is `__class__` and object is first argument of method (`self`)
 5. Emit a message

-[Code essentially does the same operation as pseudocode above](https://github.com/PyCQA/pylint/blob/master/pylint/checkers/newstyle.py#L103) - you have to trust me on this one.
+[Code essentially does the same operation as pseudocode above](https://github.com/PyCQA/pylint/blob/master/pylint/checkers/newstyle.py#L103) - too long for slides, you have to trust me on this one 😉.

 ---

 #### Obviously not *that* easy
 1. `FunctionDef` AST node is shared between methods and functions - how to differentiate between them?
-2. We don't want to walk through FunctionDef body and collect `Call` nodes blindly - sometimes they belong to another scope (e.g. another function defined in method)
+2. We don't want to walk through `FunctionDef` body and collect `Call` nodes blindly - sometimes they belong to another scope (e.g. nested functions defined in method)
 3. We implicitly assumed that `super` and `type` names are bound to original built-in functions.
 What if they are not?

 ---